Skip to Content

 Additions and Substitutions

-• Replace the honey with maple syrupagave nectar, or a sugar substitute like monk fruit.
+• Swap the sweetener.
+Replace the honey with maple syrupagave nectar, or a sugar substitute like monk fruit.

-• Use red wine vinegar, sherry vinegar (like I use for my sherry shallot dressing), white wine vinegar, or apple cider vinegar instead of white balsamic vinegar.
+• Try a different acid.
+Use red wine vinegar, sherry vinegar, white wine vinegar, or apple cider vinegar instead of white balsamic vinegar.

-• Include fresh herbs like basil or mint leaves.
+• Add freshness.
+Toss in fresh herbs like basil or mint leaves to brighten the dressing.

 How to Make Balsamic Citrus Vinaigrette